easyJet leads Britain's FTSE lower as global bond rout resumes

 LONDON, May 12 (Reuters) - Britain’s top share index slid lower on Tuesday, weighed down by airline easyJet as a global bond sell-off hit markets and ensured that optimism after a decisive British election was short-lived.

-Shares in easyJet slumped 9.1 percent, the worst performer on the FTSE 100.
-Air traffic control strikes hit the company’s profits in April, hurting its broader outlook.
+EasyJet slumped 8.3 percent, the worst performer on the FTSE 100.
+The airline’s outlook was hit by a difficult April, with air traffic control strikes impacting profits.

 Lloyds also edged up after Britain sold another 500 million pounds ($784.1 million) of shares in the bank.